-Because alcohol is largely considered socially acceptable, some people may forget that it’s a substance that can be harmful when misused.
-If you take any regular prescription medications, it’s important to understand how alcohol can interact with your medication.
+Because alcohol is primarily considered socially acceptable, some people may forget that it’s a substance that can be harmful when misused.
+If you take any regular prescription medications, it’s essential to understand how alcohol can interact with your medicine.

 Some of the risks of taking Wellbutrin with alcohol include:

-Any time a medication is recommended, the prescribing physician should explain the risks of the drug.
+Any time doctor prescribes a medication, they should explain the risks of the medicine.
 All drugs come with some level of risk, and if your doctor has prescribed Wellbutrin, they’ve asserted the benefits of this medication should outweigh any potential side effects.

 However, there are side effects associated with Wellbutrin that are unique to this medication.
-Some people taking Wellbutrin may experience little to no side effects, whereas others have a difficult time adjusting to any dosage amount.
+Some people taking Wellbutrin may experience little to no side effects, while others have difficulty adjusting to any dosage amount.
 Keep your doctor informed about any side effects or changes you notice in relation to your Wellbutrin prescription.